Skip to content

 Object Permissions

 Permissions are split between different Active Directory object types.
-You can set different permissions for groups from users, computers, or OU's within the same OU, or any combination therein.
+You can set different permissions for groups, users, computers, contact, printers, or OU's, or any combination therein.

 Field Permissions